-Porter proposed a general purpose viewpoint of the value chain.
+Porter proposed a general-purpose viewpoint of the value chain.
 He says that the way a company creates value for its customers determines costs and thus affects profits.
 He said that there are several factions or elements involved in the value chain:

 The Differences Between Value Chain and Supply Chain.

 That being said, a supply chain is as important to the business world as a value chain.
 Without one or the other, we would simply be mired in a logistically impossible nightmare.
 Supply chains are the one thing that connects the world.
 A product produced or manufactured on a continent you have only heard of in your Geography lessons is essential for your daily consumption.
-The reason you always find this product on the shelves at your convenience store is because supply chains never rest.
-Otherwise you would have to wait months before you can get the product you need.
+The reason you always find this product on the shelves at your convenience store is that supply chains never rest.
+Otherwise, you would have to wait months before you can get the product you need.
 That is a very simplistic way of looking at supply chains but it brings out the essence of the whole concept.
 That is how our world runs.
 The two are difficult to separate in that most of their functions overlap.
 Both supply and value chains need transportation and storage.
 The major difference as mentioned earlier is that with a supply chain, there is no need for some functions like packaging or marketing the product.
 At least not directly to the customer.
 Supply chains only market themselves to other companies.
-It is more a B2B function as opposed to value chains which are absolutely customer/ end use oriented in order to give the business a better bottom line.
+It is more a B2B function as opposed to value chains which are absolutely customer/ end-use oriented in order to give the business a better bottom line.

 Our goal in working with supply chains is to find ways to increase efficiencies through accuracy and automation.
 This focus allows us to see a rapid ROI for our customers as well as increases the value to the end consumer in the form of excellent customer service.